Quartz/bad-data-guide/README.md

 ### Benford's Law fails

 [Benford's Law](https://en.wikipedia.org/wiki/Benford's_law) is a theory which states that small digits (1, 2, 3) appear at the beginning of numbers much more frequently than large digits (7, 8, 9).
 In theory Benford's Law can be used to detect anomalies in accounting practices or election results, though in practice it can easily be misapplied.
-If you suspect a dataset has been created or modified to deceive, Benford's Law is an excellent first test, but you should always verify your results with an expert before concluding your data has been manipulated.
+If you suspect a dataset has been created or modified to deceive, Benford's Law is an excellent first test, but you should always verify your results with an expert before concluding your data have been manipulated.

-### It's too good to be true
+### Too good to be true

 There is no global dataset of public opinion.
 Nobody knows the exact number of people living in Siberia.
 Crime statistics aren't comparable across borders.
 The US government is not going to tell you how much fissile material it keeps on hand.

-Beware any data that purports to represent something that you could not possibly know.
+Beware any data that purport to represent something that you could not possibly know.
 It's not data.
 It's somebody's estimate and it's probably wrong.
 Then again... it could be a story, so ask an expert to check it out.

 ## Issues a programmer should help you solve

 ### Data are aggregated to the wrong categories or geographies

-Sometimes your data are at about the right level of detail (neither [too coarse](#data-are-too-coarse) nor [too granular](#data-are-too-granular)), but it has been aggregated to different grouping than you want.
-This classic example of this is data that is aggregated by zip codes that you would prefer to have by city neighborhoods.
+Sometimes your data are at about the right level of detail (neither [too coarse](#data-are-too-coarse) nor [too granular](#data-are-too-granular)), but they have been aggregated to different grouping than you want.
+This classic example of this is data that are aggregated by zip codes that you would prefer to have by city neighborhoods.
 In many cases this is an impossible problem to solve without getting more granular data from your source, but sometimes the data can be proportionally mapped from one group to another.
 This must be undertaken only with careful understanding of the [margin-of-error](#margin-of-error-is-too-large) that may be introduced in the process.
 If you've got data aggregated to the wrong groups, ask a programmer if it is possible to re-aggregate it.

 See also: